 Step 5: Do Not Admit Fault

 Your insurance company, the trucking company and their representatives, law enforcement, and a host of others are going to start asking you questions.
 If you’re a kind and empathetic person, you might be tempted to apologize even if you were not at fault.
-Do not admit fault.
-Only an investigation will reveal what caused the crash.
-Even if you think you’re to blame or are not sure exactly what happened, something else or someone else may have been the accident’s true cause.
+Be honest and cooperative with law enforcement.
+Allow them to do their job in determining the cause of the accident.